nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  :information_source: **Note:**:

  * The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
- * Some of the interactions with the utility classes, such as `CommandResult`, `CommandResultFactory` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the undo command.
+ * Some of the interactions with the utility classes, such as `CommandResult` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the undo command.

 </div>